red5pro/terraform-oci-red5pro/examples/cluster/README.md

 module "red5pro" {
   source                = "../../"
-  type                  = "cluster"                               # Deployment type: standalone, cluster, autoscale name                  = "red5pro-cluster"                       # Name to be used on all the resources as identifier path_to_red5pro_build = "./red5pro-server-0.0.0.b0-release.zip" # Absolute path or relative path to Red5 Pro server ZIP file
+  type                  = "cluster"                               # Deployment type: standalone, cluster, autoscale, vcn name                  = "red5pro-cluster"                       # Name to be used on all the resources as identifier path_to_red5pro_build = "./red5pro-server-0.0.0.b0-release.zip" # Absolute path or relative path to Red5 Pro server ZIP file